Monday, May 14, 2018

 We ask this through Christ our Lord.

-• John 15, 9-11: Remain in my love, the source of perfect joy.
-Jesus remains in the love of the Father observing the commandments that he received from him.
-We remain in the love of Jesus observing the commandments that he has left for us.
-And we should observe them in the same measure in which he observed the commandments of the Father: “If you keep my commandments you will remain in my love, just as I have kept my Father’s commandments and remain in his love.
-And in this union of love of the Father and of Jesus is found the source of true joy: “I have told you this so that my own joy may be in you and your joy be complete”.
+• John 15:9-11: Remain in My love, the source of perfect joy.
+Jesus remains in the love of the Father observing the commandments that He received from Him.
+We remain in the love of Jesus observing the commandments that He has left for us.
+And we should observe them in the same measure in which He observed the commandments of the Father: “If you keep My commandments you will remain in My love, just as I have kept My Father’s commandments and remain in His love.
+In this union of love of the Father and of Jesus is found the source of true joy: “I have told you this so that My own joy may be in you and your joy be complete.”

-• John 15, 12-13: To love one another as he has loved us.
-The commandment of Jesus is only one: “to love one another as he has loved us!”
-(Jn 15, 12) Jesus exceeds the Old Testament.
-The ancient criterion was the following: “You shall love your neighbour as yourself” (Lv 18, 19).
-The new criterion is: “Love one another as I have loved you”.
-It is the phrase that we sing even today and which says: “There is no greater love than to give one’s life for one’s brother!”
+• John 15:12-13: To love one another as He has loved us.
+The commandment of Jesus is only one: to love one another as He has loved us!
+(Jn 15:12) Jesus surpasses the Old Testament.
+The ancient criterion was the following: “You shall love your neighbor as yourself” (Lev 18:19).
+The new criterion is this: “Love one another as I have loved you.”
+It is the phrase that we sing even today and which says, “There is no greater love than to give one’s life for one’s brother!”

-• All that I have heard from the Father I make it known to you.
-This is the ideal of the community: to attain total transparency.
-How do I live this in my community?
+• All that I have heard from the Father I make known to you.
+This is the ideal of community: to attain total transparency.
+How do I live this in my community, including family?

 5) Concluding Prayer